Opportunities for Christian Growth

 In order to receive financial aid funds, a student must be enrolled in the required number of credits (full-time enrollment is 12 or more credits), have a completed financial aid file, and be making satisfactory academic progress.
 If your student has not received financial aid funds by mid-October, please check with our office.

-Continuing students interested in Whitworth’s special donor-based scholarships should complete an online application each year.
+Continuing students interested in Whitworth's special donor-based scholarships should complete an online application each year.
 The online scholarship application deadline is Jan.
-31 and is available starting in December.
+31; the application becomes available in December.

 Please visit the Whitworth Financial Aid Office website at www.whitworth.edu/financialaid for more information on receiving aid and maintaining financial aid eligibility at Whitworth.
 For consumer information related to Whitworth University, please see www.whitworth.edu/consumerinformation.